 Our approach is:

-- Inquiry Based: AHB students help drive conversations and explorations in the classroom and the community.
+- Inquiry Based: AHB Community School students help drive conversations and explorations in the classroom and the community.
 Their innate curiosity and wonder helps each class explore a topic from multiple points of view.

 - Project Driven: We offer an integrated curriculum, which allows students to demonstrate mastery through short-term and long-term projects rather than solely focusing on skill-building activities and worksheets.

-- Service & Justice Oriented: An AHB education teaches service to others, justice for all, and a commitment to the universal respect for the entire human race.
+- Service & Justice Oriented: An AHB Community School education teaches service to others, justice for all, and a commitment to the universal respect for the entire human race.

 - Community Based: By making personal connections within our community, we provide our students with a rich tapestry of opportunities and challenges, all of which affirm that education is a lifelong process.

 - Democratic: Students, parents, teachers, administrators, and other community members are invited regularly to engage in positive, solution-oriented collaborations.
-We foster an invested, responsive, and authentic experience for all of our stakeholders.
+We foster an invested, responsive, and authentic experience for all of our private school stakeholders.

 - Autonomous: Our students and families navigate our world with resiliency and a sense of adventure.
 We promote autonomy for our students, allowing them to explore our world in ways that are developmentally appropriate.